MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1050.md

 If the chemical is swallowed do not induce vomiting but remove by gastric lavage.

-Appendix D to § 1910.1050 - Sampling and Analytical Methods for MDA Monitoring and Measurement Procedures
+Appendix D to § 1910.1050—Sampling and Analytical Methods for MDA Monitoring and Measurement Procedures

 Measurements taken for the purpose of determining employee exposure to MDA are best taken so that the representative average 8-hour exposure may be determined from a single 8-hour sample or two (2) 4-hour samples.
 Short-time interval samples (or grab samples) may also be used to determine average exposure level if a minimum of five measurements are taken in a random manner over the 8-hour work shift.
 Random sampling means that any portion of the work shift has the same chance of being sampled as any other.
 The arithmetic average of all such random samples taken on one work shift is an estimate of an employee's average level of exposure for that work shift.
 Air samples should be taken in the employee's breathing zone (air that would most nearly represent that inhaled by the employee).